 The Yankees trade Phil Linz to the Phillies for infielder Ruben Amaro.
 Over the next three seasons, the 26 year-old utility player, who became infamous for playing his harmonica on the team bus last season, will appear in only 165 games, retiring after spending just seven years in the major leagues.

-The Dodgers trade two-time batting champ Tommy Davis and outfielder Derrell Griffith to the Mets for outfielder Jim Hickman and infielder Ron Hunt.
-Hickman leaves New York as the franchise's all-time home run leader with 60 round-trippers.
+The Dodgers trade two-time batting champ Tommy Davis and outfielder Derrell Griffith to the Mets for infielder Ron Hunt and outfielder Jim Hickman, who leaves New York as the franchise's all-time home run leader with 60 round-trippers.
+Davis, who missed most of 1965 due to severely breaking his ankle in early May, continues his hitting prowess, following a solid comeback season in LA with a very productive one-year stay in New York when he leads the team almost every offensive category.

 The Giants trade Gaylord Perry to the Indians in exchange for All-Star pitcher “Sudden” Sam McDowell.
 The former San Francisco right-hander will finish his Hall of Fame career with 314 victories, and 'Sudden Sam', due to personal reasons, will post an 8-17 record for three different teams before retiring after the 1975 season.